Look Up Free Cuyahoga County Public Records on Anyone

 Ohio Habitual OVI/OMVI Offenders Registry—This registry can be used to locate individuals who have been convicted at least 5 times for DUI or driving under the influence of drugs.
 It is updated weekly and can be searched for free using the Ohio Drug Offender Search Tool.

-A screenshot of the Ohio Drug Offender Search Tool that can be used to locate individuals who have been convicted at least 5 times for DUI or driving under the influence of drugs.
+A screenshot of the Ohio Drug Offender Search Tool that can be used to locate individuals who have been convicted at least five times for DUI or driving under the influence of drugs.

 Source: Ohio Department of Public Safety18